jlpteaching/ECS201C-Spring2019/HW4/HW4.md

 ## Task 1: Write an OpenACC version of Ocean.
 [OpenACC](https://www.openacc.org/) is another programming standard for parallel computing.
 You are supposed to make use of OpenACC compiler directives to write a version of this algorithm that can then be offloaded to an accelerator (GPU in this case).

-**NOTE:** This should be very easy.
-You can simply take the OMP version of the code given and change the pragma.
+**NOTE:** In order to do this task, you can take the OMP version of the code given and change the pragma.
+You will also have to take care of the data movement between the host and the GPU.
+For relevant API calls, see [this](https://www.nvidia.com/docs/IO/116711/OpenACC-API.pdf).
+One possibility is to use acc_malloc to allocate all of the grid on the GPU.
+To compile a basic version of the OpenACC progam, make sure to use these flags "-fopenacc -foffload=nvptx-none" with the compiler.

   - Question a) How does this version compare in performance compared to the OMP version for same input sizes?
   - Question b) How will you compare both versions in terms of programmer effort?